 How Long Do Chinchillas Live?

-Chinchillas live 8-10 years on average, while some pet chins live as long as 20 years.
+What is a chinchilla lifespan?
+Chinchillas live 8-10 years on average in the wild, while some well cared for pet chinchillas live as long as 20 years.
 For example, the oldest living chinchilla was named Radar, and he lived to be nearly 30 years of age!

 However, these herbivores are delightful pets, capable of jumping up to six or seven feet in the air.
 Like most rodents, they need constant stimulation and the ability to wear down their teeth, as they never stop growing.